qgis/QGIS-Documentation/docs/user_manual/working_with_vector_tiles/vector_tiles_properties.rst

   You can change the layer's CRS, by selecting a recently used one in the drop-down list or clicking on the |setProjection|
   :sup:`Select CRS` button (see :ref:`crs_selector`).
-  Use this process only if the layer CRS is a wrong or not specified.
+  Use this process only if the layer CRS is wrong or not specified.
-  If you wish to reproject your data, use a reprojection algorithm from Processing or
-  :ref:`Save it as new dataset <general_saveas>`.

 .. _figure_vector_tile_source: